fl101/awardfares-blog/_posts/2024-04-15-introducing-aeromexico-rewards.md

 Aeromexico Rewards offers two types of tickets using your Puntos Premier: Classic Reward Tickets and Dynamic Fares.

-- **Classic Reward Tickets**: These are airline tickets purchased with Aeromexico Rewards Points where the fare depends on destination, cabin, availability, and demand.
+- **Classic Reward Tickets**: These are airline tickets purchased with Aeromexico Rewards Points that always have a fixed cost.
 - **Aeromexico Rewards Ticket with a dynamic fare**: These are airline tickets purchased with Aeromexico Rewards Points where the fare depends on destination, cabin, availability, and demand.

 | **Feature**                                     | **Classic Award Ticket**                                                                                                                                                                       | **Award Ticket with a Dynamic Fare**                                                                                                                                                                                                                                                                                   |